hiseva/solr-autocomplete/README.md

 Note: add `fl=phrase` tot the requests to reduce the size of the payload.

-### Frequency boost for suggested phrases
+### Weighted frequency boost for suggested phrases

 To turn on frequency boost, add `bf=frequency` to the autocomplete solr request.
 The phrase frequencies are log10 transformed instead of raw counts.
+It is possible to set optional field based weights applied at indexing time.
+See the above section on Main Solr core solrconfig.xml for how to set it.

 ```
 http://local.hiseva.com:8983/solr/main_ac/select?q=ma&qt=dismax_ac&bf=frequency